neonmik/Wave-Machine-Firmware/README.md

 - Updates and Bugfixes:

     - Arp:
+        - Improvement: Add a feature where the ARP is aware if it's sync'd or not, this will then facilitate the setting of Tempo as Div or BPM.

         - Notes: The transfer/update of notes should check to see if any of the currently pressed niotes are already active and move the pointer around to match these to stop things getting messed up between chord changes?

         - Bug: The adding and removing of notes still feels slightly wrong... especially in multiple octave range arps.
 Investigate possible improvements - There should be a delay between key release and repopulation (1/8 note) - See Mutable Instruments implentation.